 - Contact Us

-In determining legitimacy classifications, LegitScript applies the applicable laws to LegitScript International Internet Pharmacy Verification Standards.
-In this context, "applicable laws" refers to both the laws and regulations where the website operates from (e.g., dispenses or supplies medicines from) and the laws and regulations of any jurisdiction where the website offers to ship drugs to.
+In determining legitimacy classifications, LegitScript relies on its International Pharmacy Verification Standards.
+In this context, “applicable laws” refers to both the laws and regulations that exist where the website operates (i.e., dispenses or supplies medicines from), and the laws and regulations of any jurisdiction where the website offers to ship drugs.
 Internet pharmacy websites must adhere to the laws and regulations in both sets of jurisdictions.
-(If an Internet pharmacy website is not fully legal in a particular jurisdiction, that area should simply be removed from the list of possible shipping destinations.)
+(If an Internet pharmacy website is not fully legal in a particular jurisdiction, that area should simply be removed from the list of possible shipping destinations).

-Websites designated by LegitScript as legitimate as those that have been through our verification process and are confirmed to meet LegitScript standards.
-Legitimate Internet pharmacy websites are monitored on an ongoing basis with quarterly reviews and are subject to a full re-review on at least an annual basis.
+These are pharmacies that have been through our verification process and are confirmed to meet LegitScript standards.
+Certified pharmacies are monitored on an ongoing basis with monthly reviews and are subject to a full re-review on at least an annual basis.
 LegitScript certification is available for pharmacies operating with or without an Internet presence, and is available globally.

 Rogue Internet Pharmacy Website Criteria

-The most common scenarios in which a website is designated as a rogue Internet pharmacy are if one or more of the following three scenarios are true:
+The most common scenarios in which a website is designated as a rogue Internet pharmacy are if one or more of the following three scenarios is true:

 - The website facilitates the sale of drugs by pharmacies or non-pharmacy entities that do not have pharmacy licenses required under applicable laws.

-- "Unapproved" Internet pharmacies are those pharmacies that are not approved by LegitScript.
-These may include pharmacies for which LegitScript has verified some lack of compliance with LegitScript’s international Internet pharmacy verification standards or applicable laws or regulations, but that do not meet the definition of being "rogue."
+- “Unapproved” Internet pharmacies are those pharmacies that are not approved by LegitScript.
+These may include pharmacies for which LegitScript has verified some lack of compliance with LegitScript’s international Internet pharmacy verification standards or applicable laws or regulations, but that do not meet the definition of being “rogue.”